-Certificate Type: Post-Baccalaureate Number of Credits to Completion: 15.0

-Instructional Delivery: Online Calendar Type: Semester

-Expected Time to Completion: 1.5 years Financial Aid Eligibility: Not aid eligible master's program.
+Certificate Level: Graduate Admissions Requirements: Bachelor's degree or higher Certificate Type: Post-Baccalaureate Number of Credits to Completion: 15.0 Instructional Delivery: Online Calendar Type: Semester Expected Time to Completion: 1.5 years Financial Aid Eligibility: Not aid eligible Classification of Instructional Program (CIP) Code: 51.0719 Standard Occupational Classification (SOC) Code: 11-9111

+This part-time certificate program is a valuable professional resource for today's busy physicians, physician assistants, nurses, clinical fellows, research coordinators, and other individuals working in the clinical arena who want in-depth exposure to the skills and knowledge needed in the evolving clinical research field without having to commit to an entire master's program.
 All courses are conducted online to accommodate the needs of working professionals.

-Classification of Instructional Program (CIP) Code: 51.0719 Standard Occupational Classification (SOC) Code: 11-9111

-This part-time certificate program is a valuable professional resource for today's busy physicians, physician assistants, nurses, clinical fellows, research coordinators, and other individuals working in the clinical arena who want in-depth exposure to the skills and knowledge needed in the evolving clinical research field without having to commit to an entire